David-Else/developer-workstation-setup-script/README.md

 ### Customize the software selection before running the script

-You will want to look at the install script and modify it with your own preferences.
-This has been made as easy as possible, and should be self explanatory.
+You will want to look at the installation script and modify it with your own preferences.
+This has been made as easy as possible, and should be self-explanatory.

 The following arrays in `install.sh` contain all the packages that are common to Fedora and RHEL clones: